 What if my contact info changes?
 All changes in your contact information must be submitted to AMCAS in order for the change to be official.
 You may also notify our office via email.

 Can I check the status of my application online?
-You can check to see if all materials have been received in our office by going to the Central Admissions Portal.
+No, but you can check to see if all materials have been received in our office by going to the Central Admissions Portal.

 How do I know if I have been invited to interview?
 Interviews are by invitation only.
-Should a decision be made to invite you for an interview, you will be notified by postal mail.
+Should a decision be made to invite you for an interview, you will be notified by e-mail.

 How will I know if I have been accepted?
 You will receive an acceptance packet via postal mail with all pertinent information.